These Australians crossed the ocean to knock on doors for Hillary Clinton

 "We get emails and calls from people who want to volunteer all the time, most of them live within 10-15 miles of the office," Quirk-Garvan says.
 "This is our first group of people who have come to this office from out of the country to volunteer, but the great part is it shows the importance of this election, how critical it is that people are willing to spend their own time and their own money and travel to help elect Hillary Clinton and other Democrats."

 This isn't the first time the politically passionate volunteers have been around to campaign in the US.
 In October 2008, "Aussies for Obama: a road trip you can believe in" kicked off a three-week journey that culminated in the group attending a Barack Obama rally and shaking the future president's hand.
-Donnelly says he was also inspired by American campaigning tactics, which he later brought back to his homeland and utilized to win the governor's race in Victoria County, Australia.
+Donnelly says he was also inspired by American campaigning tactics, which he later brought back to his homeland and utilized to win the electoral campaign for state government of Victoria, Australia

 This time around their aim to "Make America Australia Again," is both a pun on Trump's slogan and a wishful hope of preventing the US from going down "a silly path," says team member Matt Nurse.